 When our needs, or what we consider our rights, are not being met, we suffer frustration and dissatisfaction that can lead to complaining and hurt feelings.
 There will always be things we don’t approve of or think should be done differently but this is not a God-honouring way to off-load our frustrations?
-Don’t respond to a crisis by complaining, which is a negative reaction, and is a ploy of Satan to entrap believers.
+Don’t respond to a crisis by complaining, which is a negative reaction to unfulfilled desires, and is a ploy of Satan to entrap believers.
+If we grumble and complain, it shows how worldly we still are (Jas 4:1-3).
 Complainers regularly bring up the same topics; this only reinforces this problem in their mind and troubles their spirit.
 Take legitimate gripes to those involved (or to a higher authority – God) who can rectify the problem rather than gossiping the problem to those who are not part of the solution.

 Complaining is not glorifying to God, as it does not recognise His oversight of our ways

 because we can’t do anything about the situation or have any part to play in the solution.
 This is a false assumption.
 What we do have total control over is our attitude to the circumstances.
 Don’t surrender this to anyone.
 Determine with God’s help to walk in a ‘different’ spirit – a realistic yet positive outlook, allowing God to work in you through the situations you experience in life.
 “May the words of my mouth and the meditation of my heart be acceptable to you God” (Ps 19:14).